Gershon Baskin: Biography

 In July 2006, six days after Gilad Shalit was abducted in Gaza, Baskin unofficially opened a back channel with Hamas.
 Three months later Baskin successfully got Hamas to deliver a hand written letter from Shalit to his parents which was brought to the Office of the Egyptian Government in Gaza.
 He continued his behind the scenes efforts to negotiate a deal between Israel and Hamas throughout the five years and four months that Shalit was in captivity.
-He became the official intermediary between senior Hamas officials and Israeli envoy David Meidan in April 2011.
+He became the official intermediary between senior Hamas officials and senior Israeli Mossad Officer David Meidan in April 2011.
 Baskin's main interlocutor in Hamas was Deputy Foreign Minister Ghazi Hamad.
 Baskin was involved in efforts to secure Shalit's release for more than five years.
-Baskin's efforts are detailed in his book The Negotiator: Freeing Gilad Schalit from Hamas.
+Baskin's efforts are detailed in his book The Negotiator: Freeing Gilad Shalit from Hamas.

-Continued talks with Hamas
+Continued talks with Hamas (2011–2023)

-Immediately after Shalit's return, Baskin and Hamad began discussing the possibility of negotiating a long-term ceasefire agreement between Israel and Hamas.
+Immediately after Shalit's return, Baskin and Hamas began discussing the possibility of negotiating a long-term ceasefire agreement between Israel and Hamas.
 On 1 May 2012, Baskin presented the fourth draft of the proposed agreement to Israeli Defense Minister Ehud Barak.
 Barak formed a high level committee, composed of officials from the security establishment, to discuss the proposal.
 After two months, the committee decided against entering into a formal agreement with Hamas even if, as proposed, it were negotiated and formalized through the Egyptian General Intelligence Directorate.

-In October 2012, Baskin initiated another round of talks to reach a ceasefire—this time with Ahmed Jabari, the head of the Izz ad-Din al-Qassam Brigades, through Hamad.
-In November 2012, Baskin and Hamad met in Cairo, where they spoke with Egyptian intelligence officers and discussed possible long-term ceasefire arrangements.
-On 14 November 2012, Hamad met with Jabari and was planning to send a copy of a proposed ceasefire agreement to Baskin but later that day Israel killed Jabari in an air strike and started Operation Pillar of Defense.
-Baskin and Hamad remain in contact.
+In the beginning of November 2012, Baskin and Hamad met in Cairo, where they spoke with Egyptian intelligence officers and discussed possible long-term ceasefire arrangements.
+On 14 November 2012, Hamad met with Ahmad Jabari, the Head of Izz ad-Din al-Qassam Brigades (the military wing of Hamas) and presented him with the seventh draft of the long-term ceasefire proposal.
+Later that day Israel killed Jabari in an air strike and started Operation Pillar of Defense.